Quant-X-Security-Coding-GmbH/svd-challenge/README.md

 https://www.tuhh.de/ti3/paper/rump/NiRuOi11.pdf

-One method described is the generation of ill-conditioned matrices similar to the following companion matrix: Let A be an nxn integer matrix :
+One method described is the generation of ill-conditioned matrices similar to the following companion matrix: Let A be an nxn integer matrix of the following form :

            a1  a2  a3  a4  ...  a(n-1)  a(n)